TraverseData/traverse-retargeting-advertiser-documentation/README.md

 | `emailSha1Lower` | SHA-1 hash of trimmed, lowercased email address | No |
 | `goal` | Conversion goal (*e.g.* `"register"`, `"subscribe"`, `"purchase"`, *etc.*) | No |

+Notes:

-*Note:* Conversion goals and (hashed) email addresses are optional, but enable more-detailed reporting.
+ 1. Conversion goals and (hashed) email addresses are optional, but enable more-detailed reporting.
+ 2. Users who convert will automatically be excluded from all future email for this campaign.

 For example: